Pharmacology Graduate Program Course Requirements

-2. Enrollment in Pharmacology 507 (Pharmacology Seminar Series) throughout graduate school.
-Pharmacology graduate students are required to enroll in Pharmacology 507 for each quarter until graduation and are expected to attend the department seminars and pharmacology student thesis defenses.
+2. Enrollment in Pharmacology 507 (Pharmacology Seminar) throughout graduate school.
+Pharmacology graduate students enroll in Pharmacology 507 each quarter until graduation and are expected to attend the department seminars and pharmacology student thesis defenses.
 The cohesiveness of the training program and breadth of your graduate education requires that you attend.
-Student attendance will be taken at the pharmacology seminars and thesis defenses, and students enrolled in Pharmacology 507 will be expected to attend >70% to receive a passing grade in this course.
+Students enrolled in Pharmacology 507 will be expected to attend >70% to receive a passing grade in this course.

-3. Enrollment in Pharmacology 514 (Pharmacology Journal Club) in the 1st, 2nd, and 3rd years.
+3. Enrollment in Pharmacology 514 Current Topics in Pharmacology (Journal Club) in the 1st, 2nd, and 3rd years.

 4. Enrollment in Pharmacology 519 (lab rotations) during Autumn, Winter and Spring quarters of the first year.
-Students entering into the program with a M.S. degree or equivalent may petition to be allowed to enroll in only one or two quarters of Pharmacology 519 before selecting a lab.
+Students entering into the program with a M.S. degree or equivalent may petition to enroll in less than three quarters of Pharmacology 519 before selecting a lab.

-Autumn PHCOL 529 Ion Channel Pharmacology (2) Catterall/Tempel
+Autumn PHCOL 529 Ion Channel Pharmacology (2) Catterall

-Winter PHCOL 537 Molecular Neurobiology of the Cell Membrane (2) Bajjalieh/Nathanson
+Winter PHCOL 537 Molecular Neurobiology of the Cell Membrane (2) Nathanson

-Spring PHCOL 531 Genetic Analysis of Signaling Systems (3) McKnight/Moon
+Spring PHCOL 531 Genetic Analysis of Signaling Systems (3) McKnight/Gardner/Scott

 Autumn PHCOL 534 Molecular Basis of Drug Addiction (2) Chavkin/Stella/Phillips/Neumaier

-Winter PHCOL 530 Neuronal Signaling Pathways (2) Beavo/Storm/Xia/Hague
+Winter PHCOL 530 Neuronal Signaling Pathways (2) Storm/Xia/Hague

 Spring PHCOL 535 Transcriptional Control in Human Disease (3) Wang/Bomsztyk